mikepack/nerdbox/README.md

 ## Usage

-Nerdbox handles images, element IDs, and ajax by default.
+Nerdbox handles images, element IDs, and Ajax by default.
 The href of your link determines the type to be loaded.

 ### Defining Links